This is what support looks like: Getting to know the Child Welfare Education Collaboration

 Created in 2009, this program works in conjunction with the Texas Institute for Child & Family Wellbeing and the Steve Hicks School of Social Work.
 Through an established scholarship program, CWEC is designed to provide financial assistance and supervision support to students seeking a social work degree.
 This mentorship begins while in school and continues after graduation.
 One branch of this scholarship is given to BSW or MSSW social work students who are interested in a career in Child Protective Service (CPS).
 The other branch of this scholarship is given to CPS employees who want to get their MSSW while employed.

-“From the beginning of our work with CWEC students and employees, we have always worked to incorporate discussions about self-care to help avoid burnout.
+“From the beginning of our work with CWEC students and employees, we have always worked to incorporate discussions about self-care in child welfare to help avoid burnout.
 Helping to reframe situations into something our students can deal with is a constant,” says Chris Johnson, LMSW, Director of CWEC.
 “It is essential for us to help students create a routine that promotes self-care during the semester so that it becomes a habit during their employment with CPS.
 When situations seem intolerable, we hear them out, help them process and find solutions.”

 The CWEC program works with students during their field placement to build skills necessary to work with children and families in the child protection service field.
 In many ways, this program helps to cultivate foundational resilience.
 Some of the skills the CWEC program highlights include solution-focused interventions, self-care management, attachment work, and motivational interviewing.

 For the last ten years, the CWEC team has formed valuable and productive relationships with their students, whom they still stay in touch with today.
-“Many of our former students have moved up the chain of command to supervisory, program specialist and program director positions,” Says Jennifer Graham, LMSW, CWEC Student Program Coordinator.
+“Many of our former students have moved up the chain of command to supervisory, program specialist and program director positions,” says Jennifer Graham, LMSW, CWEC Student Program Coordinator.
 “We continue to visit and mentor them.
 We feel that these promotions and relationships are a testament to the success of CWEC, as they help present a positive perception of the program by all involved.”

-Take Elizabeth Byrd, LMSW, for example: “When I graduated, my plan was to be at CPS for 18 months, which was the duration of my contract,” Says Elizabeth.
+Take Elizabeth Byrd, LMSW, for example: “When I graduated, my plan was to be at CPS for 18 months, which was the duration of my contract,” says Elizabeth.
 “Now, I’ve been here for 10 years.
 I can honestly say that I love what I do.
 The days that I get up and don’t want to go to work are few and far between.”
 Elizabeth graduated from the CWEC program in 2009 and still remains close to the CWEC team.
 She now serves as the Centralized Placement Unit Supervisor for CPS Region 7.